mevansam/openstack-cookbook/README.md

 It was created in favor of leveraging SpiceWeasel or Chef-Provisioning to address the following:

 * Externalize a Chef environment so it can be templatized and customized based on the executing shell environment and a source environment variables file.

 * Ability to describe dependencies between various nodes in the topology and execute in order.

 * Be able to modify the Chef nodes attributes at execution time.

+* Leverage [Chef Knife community plugins](https://docs.getchef.com/community_plugin_knife.html) to target multiple clouds.

-* Create a mode around using certificates (and creation of self-signed certificates) to setup SSL as well as securing all data in Data Bags via encryption using a key per environment (integration with Chef-Vault is coming).
+* Create a model around using certificates (and creation of self-signed certificates) to setup SSL as well as securing all data in Data Bags via encryption using a key per environment (integration with Chef-Vault is coming).

 * Simplify the build steps to 'upload Chef repo', 'build stack', 'interact with the stack', ... etc.

-Think of StackBuilder as a Ansible or SaltStack for Chef Knife.
+Think of StackBuilder as an Ansible or SaltStack for Chef Knife.

 ### The Repository Structure